etotamiko-lab/samd-regulatory-navigator/regulatory_analysis_verified.md

 **Why This Chatbot Does NOT Qualify:**

 1. **Disease-Specific, Not General Wellness**
-   - The chatbot is explicitly designed for diabetes and cardiovascular disease management
+   - The chatbot is explicitly designed for (enter condition) disease management
    - It provides **personalized medical recommendations** based on **individual clinical data and risk modeling**
    - It identifies **individual risk factors** and recommends **modifiable behaviors tailored to patient context**
    - This goes beyond general wellness education to disease-specific medical guidance